How to Get the Best First Grade Geography Curriculum

 In my class of first graders, I ask them at the beginning of the year what country they live in.
 Many of them don’t know.

-Or when I ask which ocean they were swimming in when they were at the beach that summer, they have no clue.
+Sometimes I ask which ocean they were swimming in when they were at the beach that summer, and most of them have no clue.
+To be honest, a lot of the older elementary kids don’t know, either.

 This is really basic stuff.
 And first graders should know this and more.